 Pain and Suffering Damages Caused by Pedestrian Accidents

 Pedestrian accidents occur when a driver negligently strikes a pedestrian with their vehicle.
 This can happen if the motorist drives onto a designated pedestrian area or runs through an intersection when the pedestrian has the right-of-way.

 A pedestrian accident can result in severe injuries leading to pain and suffering.
-The injured pedestrian may not be able to walk, sleep, or pick up items properly due to the accident’s impact.
-They also have to deal with the emotional impact of the accident.
-They can pursue compensation for pain and suffering damages by filing a pedestrian accident claim with the at-fault party insurance company.
+The injured pedestrian may not be able to walk, sleep, or function properly due to the accident's impact.
+They may also have to deal with the emotional impact of the accident.
+They can pursue compensation for pain and suffering damages by filing a pedestrian accident claim to hold the at-fault party responsible.